 für Philosophie at Universität Hildesheim, where I teach one seminar per

 semester in English.
 Otherwise, I teach

-catering and make comfort food for those who are sick or recovering (or, on a
+sushi catering and make comfort food for those who are sick or recovering (or,

-happier note, just had a baby and too tired to cook, or breastfeeding).
-During
+on a happier note, just had a baby and too tired to cook, or breastfeeding).

 Japan in Second Life.

-philosophy, and philosophy of race.
-Other activities I have participated in the
+philosophy of race.
+Other activities I have participated in the past are:

-past are: a working group for phenomenology and the cognitive sciences
+a working group for phenomenology and the cognitive sciences and on the

 University as an adjunct professor.